SpineEventEngine/logging/README.md

 # Spine Logging

-Spine Logging is a library for (potentially multi-platform) Kotlin and Java projects.
-Only JMV implementation for Kotlin is currently provided, with JS implementation being of priority.
+Spine Logging is a versatile library designed for Kotlin and Java projects, with a potential for multi-platform use.
+At present, we only provide a JVM implementation for Kotlin, with a JavaScript implementation being our priority for future development.

-The library is largely inspired by [Google Flogger][flogger] logging API, and introduction of fluent logging API in [SLF4J in v2.0.0][fluent-slf4j].
+This library draws inspiration from the logging API of [Google Flogger][flogger], and the introduction of a fluent logging API in [SLF4J v2.0.0][fluent-slf4j].

-## Experimental status
+## Current status: Experimental

-This library is in its early stages of development and is not yet stable.
-Its API may change without notice in the near future.
-Therefore, you should use it with caution in your projects until it is no longer considered experimental.
+Please note that this library is still in the experimental phase of development and hence, its API may undergo significant changes.
+As such, we advise using this library cautiously in your projects until it has reached a stable release stage.

 ## Logging backends

-The JVM implementation of the library uses Google Flogger as a backend, at least, for the time being.
-Flogger, in turn, is also a logging facade, which means that it needs to be configured with a backend which does actual logging operations.
+Our JVM implementation currently employs Google Flogger.
+Since Flogger is a logging facade, it requires a backend to perform the actual logging operations.

-There are following logging Flogger backends available at the time of writing:
+At the time of writing, the following Flogger backends are available:

-  * `com.google.flogger:flogger-system-backend:$floggerVersion` — uses `java.util.logging`.
+* `com.google.flogger:flogger-system-backend:$floggerVersion` — utilizing `java.util.logging`.
-  * `com.google.flogger:flogger-log4j-backend:$floggerVersion` — uses Log4.
+* `com.google.flogger:flogger-log4j-backend:$floggerVersion` — utilizing Log4j.
-  * `com.google.flogger:flogger-log4j2-backend:$floggerVersion` — uses Log4j2.
+* `com.google.flogger:flogger-log4j2-backend:$floggerVersion` — utilizing Log4j2.
-  * `com.google.flogger:flogger-slf4j-backend:$floggerVersion` — uses SLF4J (which is facade itself!).
+* `com.google.flogger:flogger-slf4j-backend:$floggerVersion` — utilizing SLF4J (which is a facade itself!).

-### Using `java.util.logging` as a backend
+### How to Use `java.util.logging` as a backend

-If you want to use `java.util.logging` in your project, you need to add the following dependency:
+To use `java.util.logging` in your project, add the following dependency:

 ```kotlin
 dependencies {
     implementation("io.spine:spine-logging:$version")
     runtimeOnly("io.spine:spine-logging-backend:$version")
 }
 ```
-The second dependency replaces the default Flogger backend with the one which fixes the issues with using `LogLevelMap` in the project.
+The second dependency replaces the default Flogger backend with a backend that resolves issues with using LogLevelMap in the project.

-### Other backends
+### Utilizing other backends

-If you want a backend other than `java.util.logging`, you need to add dependencies that include `rutimeOnly` dependency for a logging backend of choice.
-For example:
+If you prefer a backend other than java.util.logging, add dependencies that include a `runtimeOnly` dependency for your chosen logging backend.
+For instance:

 ```kotlin
 dependencies {